 - Monitor participation in, and use of, CISS educational materials and products by research professionals, research students and educational institutions;

 - Promote and organise educational and training activities, including events and conferences; and

 - Perform our corporate and contractual obligations.

-Where IAL provides or administers education or participation activities for community members, research professionals or research students, we may disclose personal information to:
+Where CISS provides or administers education or participation activities for community members, research professionals or research students, we may disclose Personal Information to:

-- Participant organisations for the purpose of recording professional development.
+- Partner organisations for the purpose of recording professional development.

 In some cases, information on the education or participation activity status of research professionals and research students is provided to an educational institution, provided the consent of the research professional or research student has been obtained.

-IAL may disclose personal information to contractors or service providers to whom IAL out-sources certain functions or which provide services to IAL, such as:
+CISS may disclose Personal Information to contractors or service providers to whom CISS out-sources certain functions or which provide services to CISS, such as: